William & Josephine — Children Page last updated:

 Generation No.2

 William and Josephine (Wilhelm Böniz and Josefa Kolmerer) had ten children, all born at Fort Ross, California.
-Their children's births (and deaths) were not entered in any official record (county, state, or otherwise) and the only record we have of their birth dates is this list made by William.
-The list is incomplete, for William did not include the unlucky first three who died as infants.
-(Years later, with no official record to prove he was a US citizen, Alfred was required to obtain affidavits from neighbors who knew him as a child.)
+Their children's births (and deaths) were not entered in any official record (county, state, or otherwise) and the only record we have of their birth is the list made by William (see below).
+Years later, with no official record to prove he was a US citizen, Alfred was obliged to obtain affidavits from neighbors who knew him as a child.

-The Unlucky First 3 Infants
+The Unlucky First 3 Infants:

 “Their first three children all died in infancy.
 The first died at birth.
 The second, a golden haired little girl, was kidnapped by Indians while playing near the house.
 Mrs. Benitz, hearing the baby’s screams, dashed off on a horse after the Indians, rode into their encampment and snatched up the baby before the savages' surprised eyes.
 They were so astonished they did not attempt to stop her.
 But it was too late -- the little girl had already been scalped, and she died a few days later.
 The third was smothered by his Indian nurse who tried to stifle his crying when he kept her awake.”